 Demand for real estate in core urban markets can remain relatively strong even through recessions because people still need to live near where they work, whereas real estate in getaway markets can be more volatile in down markets.

 If you are considering the purchase as a financial investment, it is best to tread carefully and research the property fully before taking on what could be an expensive second mortgage.
 Be aware that a hot market today, may not remain so tomorrow.

-That being said, a truly solid second home or rental property makes a very secure financial investment, especially when compared to other options.
+That being said, a truly solid second home or rental property makes a secure financial investment provided you have the needed liquidity to survive market turbulence.

 If you are looking for a home away from home, or are perhaps considering the property as a retirement destination for your golden years, the purchase becomes even more than simply a sign of sound financial planning.
 Your second home could mark the location of your family's future, and inspire its own lasting memories.

 The important thing as any type of investor, is to view the second mortgage with realistic expectations, and assume only what you can afford.
 In doing so, you will open up a world of opportunity, and increase your chances of finding the right fit to grow your portfolio.